How Can a Small Family Medicine Clinic in West Virginia Evaluate Whether Joining a Physician-Led Accountable Care Organization Is Worth It?

 There is no business that can really change and pivot at a moment’s notice no matter how agile they claim to be.
 Anybody who has worked in the U.S. healthcare system knows that it is an industry that never pivots at a moment’s notice.
 Sometimes change can take decades.
 But one thing that a physician can do to influence change and take a leadership role within the system is through membership in an accountable care organization, or ACO.

 ACOs that are federally regulated and fee-for-service Medicare organizations are among the standard setters for a value-based payment structure, and yet the participation is totally voluntary among physicians.
+Any ACO needs these factors to be foremost among their organization;

 - Acknowledging that a value-based model requires progressive change among both staff and clinicians.